mpursley/mpursley.github.io/resume_2023.md

 |---                                          	|---
 | Oct 2022 - Present | **[OpenWorldGame.io](https://openworldgame.io/)**
 | &nbsp;             | An open world "Sandbox" project that leverages Epic Game's free and open-source Unreal Engine 5.1 and
-| &nbsp;             | Lyra started project/game, along with a customized CD/CI backend to provide a free-to-play open space
+| &nbsp;             | Lyra starter project/game, along with a customized CD/CI backend to provide a free-to-play open space
 | &nbsp;             | environment that Players/Users can use to chat, communicate, show and share ideas.
 | &nbsp;             | Founder
 | &nbsp;             | &nbsp;